 All measurements shall be taken in the longitudinal median plane of the corresponding seat or seating position for each seating position constituting the forward boundary of the luggage compartment.

-After the test, no sharp or rough edges likely to increase the danger or severity of injuries of the occupants shall be present. [and all components of the safety belt shall still being in function.]"
+After the test, no sharp or rough edges likely to increase the danger or severity of injuries of the occupants shall be present.
+In case of damage to a safety-belt retractor, it shall be verified that the retractor is locked already or that it can be locked by a manual pull out of the strap."

 Paragraph 7, amend to read: